xiix0/scam/README.md

-Q:	What do you have when you have a lawyer buried up to his neck in sand?
+Q:	How many WASPs does it take to change a light bulb?
-A:	Not enough sand.
+A:	One.